HomeTrue North Blog

 15. Hecla Island

 Hecla Island is a well-known holiday spot in Manitoba, Canada, renowned for its natural beauty and rich cultural heritage.
-It offers a variety of activities such as bird watching, fishing, boating, hiking, ice fishing, and snowmobiling.
+It offers a variety of activities such as bird watching, golfing, fishing, boating, hiking, ice fishing, and snowmobiling.
+You can also visit Gull Harbour Lighthouse, a historical landmark located on the northern side of the island.

+There are a variety of accommodations on Hecla Island.
 The local resort has cozy rooms and cottages, as well as a restaurant, a lounge, a spa, and a fitness centre.
-Hnausa Heritage Park and the historic Mennonite village of Hnausa are also worth a visit.
 Hecla Island is a must-see destination for those looking for a one-of-a-kind and memorable Manitoba experience.

 Info board in front of a white heritage building on Hecla Island